manuel-uberti/manuel-uberti.github.io/_posts/2017-04-29-clojureenv.md

-I especially love how CIDER enables me to switch easily between Clojure and ClojureScript, with two REPLs ready to go and documentation just under my fingertips. clj-refactor enriches exploratory development with hot reloading of dependencies and handy adjustment of missing requires.
+I especially love how CIDER enables me to switch easily between Clojure and ClojureScript, with two REPLs ready to go and documentation just under my fingertips. clj-refactor enriches exploratory development with hot reloading of dependencies and handy change of missing requires.

 Then there is [Projectile](https://github.com/bbatsov/projectile).
 Even on small Clojure projects we are using to test available libraries there are plenty of